some-programs/exitwp/README.rst

  * `Download <https://github.com/thomasf/exitwp/zipball/master>`_ or clone using ``git clone git://github.com/thomasf/exitwp.git``
  * Export one or more wordpress blogs using the wordpress exporter under tools/export in wordpress admin.
  * Put all wordpress xml files in the ``wordpress-xml`` directory
+ * Special note for Wordpress 3.1, you need to add a missing namespace in rss tag : xmlns:atom="http://www.w3.org/2005/Atom"
+ * Run xmllint on your export and fix errors if there are.
  * Run the converter by typing ``python exitwp.py`` in the console from the directory of the unzipped archive
  * You should now have all the blogs converted into separate directories under the ``build`` directory